hansroh/skitai/README.txt

 Requirements
 -------------

-*Currently only tested in Python 2.7*
+* *Currently only tested in Python 2.7*

+* Skitaid can find at least one DNS server from system configuration for Async-DNS query.
+Possibly it is only problem on dynamic IP allocated desktop, then set DNS manually, please.

 **Win 32**